swajid/review_and_read_ahead/README.md

 # swajid_intro

-## README.md and other *.md files are open source, free to use, redistribute and modify
+## README.md and other *.md files have been and will continue to be open source, free to use, redistribute and modify
 ## Project archived 1/8/2020